 Store leftovers and aromatics (like garlic bulbs and whole onions) in airtight containers.
 Next, put one box of baking soda in the fridge and another in the freezer.

 This works!
-Baking soda soaks up bad smells to keep them from contaminating your ice.
+Baking soda absorbs bad smells to prevent them from contaminating your ice.
 Replace the boxes once every two months; they lose their odour-absorbing powers over time.
 Now, here are the details of how to calibrate a refrigerator thermometer.

 (FAQS)